abdrnasr/Enterprise-Cybersecurity-DevSecOps-Environment-Lab/readme.md

 <a id="non-technical-readers"></a>

 ### Non-Technical Readers
 In each section of the project, you will find a summary of **outcomes and results** that demonstrate the impact of the work done in that phase.
-You don’t need to follow the technical steps; instead, view the `readme` files of each phase that focus on:
+You don't need to follow the technical steps; instead, view the `readme` files of each phase that focus on:
 - The **before vs. after** state of the environment
 - The **problems addressed** in each phase
 - The **improvements in security posture**